Note

 Step 1: Register Microsoft Entra app

 Create a new Microsoft Entra app.
 For steps, see Create a Microsoft Entra application and service principal that can access resources.
-This app will be used by the self-hosted gateway to authenticate to the API Management instance.
+The Microsoft Entra app is used by the self-hosted gateway to authenticate to the API Management instance.

 Step 2: Assign API Management Gateway Configuration Reader Service Role

-- Scope: The API Management instance (or resource group or subscription in which it's deployed)
+- Scope: The API Management instance (or resource group or subscription in which the app is deployed)

 - Assign access to: Microsoft Entra app